Newspapers mark Scotland's historic day with Burns and banners

 The Times featured a wrap around cover of the Union Jack.
 It said simply “D-Day for the Union” on the front and lines from Burns’ “Auld Lang Syne” - “should auld acquaintance be forgot?” - were printed on the back.

-The Financial Times headline read: “Beauty and terror leave Scots on the rack – and the brink of history”.
-Its photograph showed the Scottish flag flying against a background of gray clouds.
+The Financial Times headline read: “Beauty and terror leave Scots on the rack - and the brink of history”.
+Its photograph showed the Scottish flag flying against a background of grey clouds.

 The Dundee newspaper, the Courier, also featured a map of the country filled with selfie photographs.
 “Make your Mark,” it urged Scots.